Galooshi/vim-import-js/README.md

 # Vim support

-import-js is meant to be used as a Pathogen plugin.
+ImportJS is meant to be used as a Pathogen plugin.
 Just `git clone` this repo into the `bundles` folder and you are good to go!

 ## Dependencies